 We had such a good time that Pip very nearly had a little accident, but we got to the (really nice) toilets just in time, so it was ok.

 Dinosaur Dig was inspired by Penny’s pre-school grandson Zachary’s love of all things mechanical.
 It’s a counting book with (very benign) dinosaurs, mechanical earth-moving equipment, a bit of suspense and a swimming pool finale.
-It caters quite shamelessly for the obsessions of many, many small boys.
+It caters quite shamelessly for the obsessions of many, many children, particularly, it seems, small boys.
 One of the things we thought that they would respond to is the carefully-realised detail of the dinosaurs and the diggers: you can see every claw and every piston.
 This was a book that came in to Nosy Crow from Penny’s agent just weeks after we’d started up.
 It was a book that we’d made an offer for within an hour of opening the envelope with Penny’s beautifully detailed sketches in it.
 Here’s a little flavour of what the book looks like inside:

 And, to give you a sense of how Penny works, here’s a movie of Penny (re)drawing the cover artwork on an iPad: